-However, most people think of Halloween as a time of fun costumes when children dress up and gather candy.
-If you can participate in this event without considering the rest of connotations, then you could distribute candy with a clear conscience. owever, if it bothers your conscience and you cannot give candy to children to God’s glory, then absolutely do not do it.
+However, many people think of Halloween as a time of fun costumes when children dress up and gather candy.
+If you can participate in this event without considering the rest of connotations, then you could distribute candy with a clear conscience.
+However, if it bothers your conscience and you cannot participate to God’s glory, then absolutely do not do it.
 1 Corinthians 10:31 (NKJV), “Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.”

 For Christians, Halloween is always a cautionary tale.
 Engaging in some activities of this holiday can in and of themselves be harmless, yet the effect our engagement may have on others could be a different story.
 Remember, the fallen human mind will always find ways to go from bad to worse, while the enlightened spiritual mind will always find ways to rise above the fray.

 The idea of Halloween is popular in many societies.
 We must be careful not to fall prey to celebrating darkness because it is around us or maybe even a little bit thrilling.
-Beware of being drawn by something ungodly and inappropriate
+Beware of being drawn by anything ungodly and inappropriate.

 Additional Resources: